 Growing Pains: Distance, ll.
 5-8

 Tonight the Summer’s Over is a challenging blend of touching and troubling poems delivered in a direct and sorrowful way.
-It highlights the complexities that lie behind the straightforward, and the simplicity behind loaded and complex scenarios.
+It highlights the complexities that lie behind the straightforward, and the simplicity behind complex scenarios.
 ‘My note reads just: / “It’s good to have you back.”
 Words can fail.’
 Reading this brave and candid collection, it should be impossible not to take something meaningful away from it: reminiscence, nostalgia, solidarity, even gratitude.

 Words can fail – but it’s safe to say, I think, that they are largely successful here.